Thousands flee after Philippine volcano erupts

 Cosalan told AFP that ash and steam emissions had quietened in the hours after the initial burst, but said the institute’s on-site sensors continued to detect volcanic earthquakes and another eruption was “possible”.

-“There is magmatic intrusion at the Main Crater that may further drive succeeding eruptions,” the agency warned.

-Residents of five villages were ordered to leave their homes, regional civil defence spokesman Kelvin John Reyes told AFP.

-More than 12,000 people live in the settlements, according to the latest available official data.
+More than 12,000 people live in the most vulnerable communities, according to the latest available official data.

-Taal is one of the most active volcanoes in a nation hit periodically by eruptions and earthquakes due to its location on the Pacific “Ring of Fire” — a zone of intense seismic activity.
+The Philippines is hit periodically by eruptions and earthquakes due to its location on the Pacific “Ring of Fire” — a zone of intense seismic activity.

-Access to the volcano island, which was once home to a community of thousands, has been prohibited since January 2020.
+Access to the volcano island, which was once home to a community of thousands, has been prohibited since the 2020 eruption.

-That was when an eruption shot ash 15 kilometres (nine miles) high and spewed red-hot lava, crushing scores of homes, killing livestock and sending tens of thousands into shelters.

 Last July, the seismological agency raised the alert level to three after Taal burst to life again.